bruno78/rails-ecommerce-site/README.md

 _...project ongoing_

+The mains purpose of this application is to show how to implement stripe API.

 ### Introduction

 [Stripe](https://stripe.com) provides compliance with Payment Card Industry Data Security Standards (PCI-DSS).
 [Stripe](https://stripe.com) is a JavaScript script that generates a “Pay with Card” button and form.
 The script submits the visitor’s credit card data to Stripe and obtains an authorization token.
 Your application uses the authorization token to initiate a payment so the visitor’s credit card data is never stored or exposed by your application.